JaneliaSciComp/BigStitcher-Spark/README.md

 Please run `resave` without parameters to get help for all command line arguments.
 Using `--blockSize` you can change the blocksize of the N5, and `--blockScale` defines how many blocks at once will be processed by a Spark job.
 With `-ds` you can define your own downsampling steps if the automatic ones are not well suited.

 ***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
-The Spark parallelization is written so it parallelizes over user-defined blocks across all input images at once, so also few, very big images will be processed efficiently.
+The Spark implementation parallelizes over user-defined blocks across all input images at once, so also few, very big images will be processed efficiently.

 ### Pairwise Stitching<a name="stitching">